 This rack of lamb recipe from Gav’s Kitchen is really tasty and when served with a reduced port wine sauce is absolutely delicious!

-It is very easy to cook with minimal preparation so makes a good main course for a dinner party.
+It is very easy to cook with minimal preparation so makes a good main course for two.

 - 1 four bone rack of lamb